victorfreiry/blockchain-homework/POA Development Chain/README.md

 NOTE: Type your password and hit enter - even if you can't see it visually!
 Your private PoA blockchain should now be running!

-With both nodes up and running, the blockchain can be added to MyCrypto for testing.
+NOTE: Nodes are now up and running, the blockchain can be added to MyCrypto wallet for trial.

-*Open the MyCrypto app, then click Change Network at the bottom left:* change network
+*Open the MyCrypto wallet, then click Change Network at the bottom left:* change network
 ![alt text](https://github.com/victorlfreire/blockchain-homework/blob/main/POA%20Development%20Chain/images/change%20netwrok.PNG)